VanTamNguyen/Networking-TDA/chapter2.md

     * UDP is connectionless, no handshaking before processes start to communicate.
 UDP provides unreliable data transfer.

 ### 2.2 DNS: The Internet's Directory Service
+The host can be identified by *hostname* and *IP address*.
+#### 2.2.1 Services Provided by DNS
+We need a service that translates hostname to IP address.
+That's the main task of **DNS (Domain Name System)**.
+The DNS is (1) a distributed database implemented in a hierarchy of **DNS servers** and (2) a application layer protocol that allows hosts to query distributed database.
+The DNS servers are often the UNIX machines running Berkeley Internet Name Domain (BIND).
+The DNS protocol runs over UDP and uses port 53.

+#### 2.2.2 How DNS works

+#### 2.2.3 DNS Records and Messages
 ### 2.3 Socket Programming